apache/dolphinscheduler-sdk-python/CONTRIBUTING.md

 But some CI we do not need to run them every time, or we have special rule to change our CI behavior.

-* `[run-it]`: By default, we will skip all integration test in pull requests, if you want to run them, you should add this syntax to your Git commit message.
+* `[run-it]`: By default, we will skip all integration test in pull requests, if you want to run them, you should add this syntax to your latest Git commit message.
 The common reason to run integration test is you change some code related to python gateway service in repository [apache/dolphinscheduler](https://github.com/apache/dolphinscheduler).

 ## Test Your Code